 This course introduces techniques used in the acquisition of sound for motion pictures.
 You will learn how to record and mix for live sound and how to use single and double system and multi-track recording for pictures.
 You will complete specific sound assignments in class and participate in the advanced students' Cinema productions.
-Must be taken A-F. Prerequisites: Completion of the Cinema Production Certificate.
+Must be taken A-F. Prerequisites: CIPR 1102, CIPR 1103, SCRN 1102, CIST 1102, ENGL 1111.

 Corequisite: SNDA 1310.